Let’s Talk Travel Budgets…

 Remember…I don’t make the rules…and these prices are just estimates using 2024 pricing…

 Note I only book 4- and 5-star properties because I want my clients to be comfortable.
-Sure, there are 3-star hotels out there, but they often come with too many compromises: no air conditioning, tiny elevators (or no elevators at all and LOTS of stairs), small rooms, basic breakfasts, and not a lot of charm.
+Sure, there are 3-star hotels out there, but they often come with too many compromises: no air conditioning, tiny elevators (or no elevators at all and LOTS of stairs), small rooms, basic breakfasts, no front desk staff late at night, and not a lot of charm.
 This may be fine when you are a college student, but as an adult…don’t compromise.

 Even with small group tours (not private!), here’s a typical spend: